nopara73/ZeroLink/README.md

 > The problem starts when we realise that what we actually care about is not transactions but rather transaction chains.

 When a Bitcoin wallet does not find enough value on an unspent transaction output (utxo), then it joins together that utxo with another utxo the wallet contains.
-If our post-mix wallet would function as a normal Bitcoin wallet too, the observer would notice post-mix transactions.
+If the post-mix wallet would function as a normal Bitcoin wallet too, the observer would notice post-mix transactions.
 Those are joining together mixed outputs.
 Since pre-mix wallets naturally divide and join utxos in order to fund a mixing round with the correct amount, similarly to CoinJoin Sudoku, a simple amount analysis on transactions chains, instead of transactions could re-establish links between pre-mix and post-mix wallets.

 Moreover if Gregory Maxwell's [Confidential Transactions](https://elementsproject.org/elements/confidential-transactions/) are introduced to Bitcoin in the future, it could potentially solve the "common denomination issue".
 Such technique is Tim Ruffing's [ValueShuffle](https://eprint.iacr.org/2017/238.pdf), which is CoinShuffle with Confidential Transactions.

 ### Theoretical And Real Anonymity Set

-We refer to theoretical anonymity set as the anonymity set that is achieved by a bitcoin mixing technique within one round and does not weigh in external factors, like flawed wallet architechture or network analysis.
+Theoretical anonymity set refers to the anonymity set that is achieved by a bitcoin mixing technique within one round and does not weigh in external factors, like flawed wallet architechture or network analysis.
-We refer to real anonymity set when these external factors are weighted in and transaction chains are analyzed.
+Real anonymity set is when these external factors are weighted in and transaction chains are analyzed.

 ### Alternative On-Chain Mixing

 The Classic Tumbler mode of Ethan Heilman's [TumbleBit](https://eprint.iacr.org/2016/575.pdf) and Gregory Maxwell's [CoinSwap](https://bitcointalk.org/index.php?topic=321228.0) are not CoinJoin based, on-chain privacy techniques.
 They are both multiple times more expensive and slower than Chaumian CoinJoin.
 For example Nicolas Dorier's [NTumbleBit](https://github.com/NTumbleBit/NTumbleBit): TumbleBit Classic Tumbler implementation requires four transactions, therefore approximately four times transaction fees, CoinJoin requires only one.
 While NTumbleBit's Classic Tumbler requires hours to complete a round, CoinJoin minutes.
 Tim Ruffing's CoinShuffle, CoinShuffle++, ValueShuffle and Chris Belcher's and Adam Gibson's [JoinMarket](https://github.com/JoinMarket-Org/joinmarket) are CoinJoin based techniques.
-We detailed Ruffing's techniques previously, so we need not go in depth here.
+Ruffing's techniques were previously discussed, thus there is need not go in depth here.
 JoinMarket introduced a novel maker-taker concept, where market makers are waiting until a taker wants to execute a CoinJoin transaction and asks market-makers to provide liquidity for his CoinJoin for a small fee.
 A single JoinMarket style CoinJoin of course gets expensive quickly as the anonymity set grows and it achieves plausible deniability rather than unlinkability, because how the makers use their coins after the mix will noticeably differ from the takers' behaviour.
 In addition JoinMarket provides more complex techniques, like `patientsendpayment.py` and `tumbler.py`.
 Gibson's detailed analysis of `tumbler.py` can be found in his GitHub: [Analysis of tumbler privacy](https://github.com/AdamISZ/JMPrivacyAnalysis/blob/master/tumbler_privacy.md).

 Moreover when [Schnorr signatures](https://www.elementsproject.org/elements/schnorr-signatures/) are introduced to Bitcoin in the future, CoinJoin based techniques will get even more Blockchain space efficient.